TomWhite46/CRUDBackEnd/readme.md

 * _pos_ (varChar): the part of speech (noun, adjective, etc.).
 Can be null as not vital for front-end functionality.
 * _score_ (int): tracks the number of times the user has given the correct meaning of the word in the front-end tester.

-Image of back-end database:
+Image of back-end database structure:
 ![ER diagram](https://i.imgur.com/LSS7gmA.png)
 ![Database structure](https://i.imgur.com/kXifyJd.png)

-<br><br>
-# 6. Data Stack
-### Database
-Two database were used in the project:
+Two databases were used in the project:
 * An H2 console with data and schema saved in the backend, to facilitate integration testing.
 * A MySQL database for persistent storage for the production backend.
 <br><br>
-### Backend
+# 6. Backend
 The backend is powered by Java, using Spring Boot.
 The backend stores the DB queries on the repo and the HTTP requests in the controller, allowing for full integration of the three elements.
 Backend folder structure:
 ![Backend structure](https://i.imgur.com/XhUwolv.png)
 <br><br>
 # 7. Frontend
-The frontend is based on HTML, CSS and Javscript, using Bootstrap for formatting of columns, rows, forms and talbes.
+The frontend is based on HTML, CSS and Javscript, using Bootstrap for formatting of columns, rows, forms and tables.
 HTML and CSS determine the basic front-end display, while JS is used to for interactivity, to make HTTP requests, and to receive and render responses.
 ![Front end](https://i.imgur.com/Y2GgMn7.png)
 <br><br>
 # 8. Testing
 Integration tests were written for every method in the controller, and unit tests, using Mockito, were written for every method in the ServiceDB class.

-Unit test:
+Unit test example and pass:

 ![Unit test eg](https://i.imgur.com/Ynp4xkG.png)
 ![Unit test pass](https://i.imgur.com/YOZo6lv.png)

-Integration test:
+Integration test example and pass:

 ![Integration test eg](https://i.imgur.com/QR52ahO.png)
 ![Integration test pass](https://i.imgur.com/okd4ZEy.png)